 "Possibilities of Dialogue" is an interactive performance experience event that explores conversation and creative process.
 This piece was first created during a residency at Dance Initiative (Carbondale, CO).
-More info coming soon!
+Tickets on sale in January 2019!

 Every other year in the Fall, TOES FOR DANCE presents a series of Works-In-Process Showings at high schools across the Greater Toronto Area.
 TFD Co-Directors Kristen Carcone and David Norsworthy share their current choreographic projects as unfinished explorations to reveal the process of creating contemporary dance.